liping610/mlaw-lripd-1/_information-for-public/1-As-an-Insolvency-Practitioner.md

 ---
 **As an Insolvency Practitioner** <br>
 ---
-Under the Insolvency, Restructuring and Dissolution Act 2018 (“the Act”), an insolvency practitioner’s licence is required if an individual wishes to undertake the following appointment(s):
+Under the Insolvency, Restructuring and Dissolution Act 2018 (“the Act”), an insolvency practitioner’s licence is required if a person wishes to undertake the following appointment(s):
 <br><br>
 * Liquidator or provisional liquidator of the corporation;
 <br>